mmmekonen/db-practicum/INSTRUCTIONS.md

 ## Implementation For Each Logical Selection Operator
 an explanation of where the implementation is found (i.e. which classes/methods perform it), as well as an explanation of your logic

+## Index/Non-index Choice
+The code determines whether or not to choose an index based on the cost function described in 3.3.
+(Tuples in base * size of tuple / 4096 for full scan, 3 + p * r for clustered index and 3 + l * r + p * r).
+Then, the best path is chosen based on which provides the lowest cost.

 ## Join Order
 The code that determines the optimal Join order can be found in DetermineJoinOrder.java.
 There, above the class definition, is a comment explaining all of the logic for determining the join order.